Back to the blog

 Solution:

-• Learn typical middlegame plans for your gambit
+• Study normal middlegame plans of your gambit

 Example:

-In the Benko Gambit, after 1.d4 Nf6 2.c4 c5 3.d5 b5, White often returns the pawn.
-If Black doesn’t know how to pressure the queenside files afterward, they’ll lose the initiative.
+In the Benko Gambit, after 1. d4 Nf6 2. c4 c5 3. d5 b5 ain’t no free lunch so White usually returns the pawn.
+If Black doesn’t know how to press the queenside files in subsequent play, they’ll yield the initiative.

 Why It’s a Problem: